Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Results

 \subsection{Experiment Setup}

-\textbf{Active learning strategies.} To evaluate the compatibility of our proposed ASVP with existing active learning strategies, four typical active learning strategies are included: (1) Margin: uncertainty-based sampling, one of the SOTA in the context of fine-tuning pre-trained models~\cite{scheffer2001active}, (2) Confidence: uncertainty-based sampling, (3) BADGE: combination of uncertainty and diversity~\cite{AshZK0A20}, (4) ActiveFT(al), feature space coverage with features from fine-tuned model~\cite{xie2023active}.
+\textbf{Active learning strategies.} To evaluate the compatibility of our proposed ASVP with existing active learning strategies, four typical active learning strategies are included: (1) Margin: uncertainty-based sampling, one of the SOTA in the context of fine-tuning pre-trained models~\citep{scheffer2001active}, (2) Confidence: uncertainty-based sampling~\citep{wang2014new}, (3) Coreset: diversity-based sampling~\citep{sener2018active}, (4) BADGE: combination of uncertainty and diversity~\citep{AshZK0A20}, (5) ActiveFT(al), feature space coverage with features from fine-tuned model~\citep{xie2023active}.

-\textbf{Baseline.} (1) Standard active learning: training the whole model with fine-tuning (FT) or linear-probing then fine-tuning (LP-FT)~\cite{kumar2022fine} in each active iteration, (2) SVPp~\cite{zhang2023labelbench}: selecting samples via MLP proxy model based on pre-trained features and training the final model with FT, (3) ActiveFT(pre)~\cite{xie2023active}: a single-shot active learning strategy that selects all sample in single iteration based on pre-trained features.
+\textbf{Baseline.} (1) Standard active learning: training the whole model with fine-tuning (FT) or linear-probing then fine-tuning (LP-FT)~\citep{kumar2022fine} in each active iteration, (2) SVPp~\citep{zhang2024labelbench}: selecting samples via MLP proxy model based on pre-trained features and training the final model with FT, (3) ActiveFT(pre)~\citep{xie2023active}: a single-shot active learning strategy that selects all sample in single iteration based on pre-trained features.

-\textbf{Implementations.} We utilized the ResNet-50 model~\cite{he2016deep}, pre-trained on ImageNet using the BYOL-eman~\cite{cai2021exponential} method in all our experiments.
-The training hyperparameters of the two model training approaches, fine-tune (FT) and LP-FT, are provided in appendix~\ref{supp:hyper}.
+\textbf{Implementations.} We utilized the ResNet-50 model~\citep{he2016deep}, pre-trained on ImageNet using the BYOL-EMAN~\citep{cai2021exponential} method in all our experiments.
+The training hyper-parameters of the two model training approaches, fine-tune (FT) and LP-FT, are provided in appendix~\ref{supp:hyper}.
 For the baseline method (SVPp) and our method (ASVP), we employed 2-layer MLPs as proxy models, where its architecture is Linear + BatchNorm + ReLU + Linear.
 The hidden layer width matched the input feature dimensions.
-For the ImageNet, CIFAR-10, and Pets datasets, we conducted 10 active learning iterations, with each iteration selecting 10,000, 200, and 200 samples, respectively.
-In the CIFAR-100, 15 active learning iterations were performed, with each iteration selecting 400 samples.
+We performed multiple active learning iterations until the model performance approached that of training on the entire dataset (upper bound).
+Specifically, for the ImageNet, CIFAR-10, CIFAR-100, and Pets datasets, we conducted 16, 18, 22, and 10 active learning iterations, respectively.
+The query step was set to 200 samples per iteration for the Pets dataset.
+For ImageNet, CIFAR-10, and CIFAR-100, we used varying query steps: for ImageNet, we queried 10,000 samples per iteration until reaching 100,000 samples, after which we queried 50,000 samples per iteration.
+For CIFAR-10, we queried 200 samples per iteration until reaching 2,000 samples, then increased to 500 samples per iteration.
+For CIFAR-100, we queried 400 samples per iteration until reaching 6,000 labeled samples, then switched to 2,000 samples per iteration.
 The difference in LogME-PED scores between consecutive active learning iterations is set as 1 for the threshold of updating pre-computed features.